Chie Satonaka

 Chie Satonaka (里中 千枝, Satonaka Chie) is a fictional character from the 2008 video game Persona 4.
 There, she appears as a high school student who starts investigating a dimension labeled as the TV World alongside her friends.
 The kidnapping of her best friend Yukiko Amagi leads Chie to join the Investigation Team in working in a murder case where the victims are sent to the TV World to be killed by creatures known as Shadows.

 Besides printed and animated adaptations of the Persona 4 game, Chie has also appeared in the fighting games Persona 4 Arena and Persona 4 Arena Ultimax, the dungeon crawler Persona Q: Shadow of the Labyrinth, and the rhythm game Persona 4: Dancing All Night.
-Critical reception to the character has been positive due to both of her fighting and feminine traits.
-However, critics were differing when commenting the English voice acting from Chie featured in the games.
+Critical reception to the character has been positive due to her fighting-related and feminine traits.
+However, critics were differing when commenting on the English voice acting from Chie featured in the games.